chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ## DAVID
 The web-based application *DAVID* can be accessed via the following link: (https://david.ncifcrf.gov/) Our analysis was performed with the DAVID Knowledgebase v2023q3.

+In your working directory, *generate the folder* *DAVID*

 The documentation for DAVID is structured by both gene expression data sets (folders **Pickrell** and **Bottomly**).
 For both data sets, respectively, the required input objects for DAVID (for the true and the 10 permuted sample labels) are generate in the R scripts
 - **GenerateInputs_DAVID_Pickrell.R**